tinitiateprime/sqlserver/sqlserver-projects/healthcare/healthcare.md

 /* ===================================================================
    1) Address
    ===================================================================*/
-INSERT INTO healthcare_company.Address (Street, City, State, ZIP, Country) SELECT
+INSERT INTO healthcare.Address (Street, City, State, ZIP, Country) SELECT
   CONCAT('No.', N.n, ' ', CASE N.n%6 WHEN 0 THEN 'Main' WHEN 1 THEN 'Oak' WHEN 2 THEN 'Maple'
                                      WHEN 3 THEN 'Pine' WHEN 4 THEN 'Cedar' ELSE 'Elm' END, ' St'),